 Next, sift the sugar and measure out about three cups or so, gradually adding the sugar to your cream cheese mixture.
 You would also want to add in your salt at this point and then beat your mixture together until it becomes both smooth and fluffy in texture.

-If the consistency of your mixture isn’t quite where you want it to be, you can try to add a bit more milk or cream in your mixture for spreading purposes.
+If the consistency of your mixture isn’t quite where you want it to be, you can try to add a bit more milk or cream to your mixture for spreading purposes.
 If you plan to pipe your frosting out, you will want to get a thicker consistency so that you can pipe it out exactly as you would want.

 That’s all there is to making a quality frosting.
 You can then use it on anything from cakes to cupcakes and make some of the most luscious, delicious desserts that you have ever had.